yezi-qwq/openairinterface5g/doc/NR_SA_Tutorial_OAI_nrUE.md

 The CL option `--uicc0.imsi`  can override the IMSI value in the configuration file if necessary (e.g. when running multiple UEs): `--uicc0.imsi  001010000000001`.

 More details available at [ci-scripts/yaml_files/5g_rfsimulator/README.md](../ci-scripts/yaml_files/5g_rfsimulator/README.md).

+**Note:** From tag `2024.w45`, OAI nrUE runs by default in standalone (SA) mode.
+In earlier versions the default mode was non-standalone (NSA).
+If you are using an earlier version than `2024.w45`, you should add the `--sa` argument to the sample commands above to obtain a correct behavior.

 ## 5.2 End-to-end connectivity test
 - Ping test from the UE host to the CN5G